PIP Insurance - Personal Injury Protection Coverage

 • Rehabilitation costs

-• Essential household services you cannot perform due to an injury
+• Essential household services, such as childcare or house cleaning, you cannot perform due to an injury

 What is not covered by PIP insurance?